kkunapuli/kkunapuli.github.io/_pages/dfs/bloom_filter.md

 }
 ```

-now our mapper looks like this:
+Using an existing MapReduce [word count application](https://kkunapuli.github.io/_pages/dfs/map_reduce/) as a starting point, I added an optional bloom filter to the Mapper step.
+Our updated mapper looks like this:

 ```java
 // print word + "1" for counting
 public Mapper(String line, Filter filter) // filter may be null